 It’s okay to believe in something but not exactly be able to define it because it’s still so unknown.

-It doesn’t make sense to me to dismiss my own experiences, those of people I know and trust, AND hundreds of thousands (maybe millions) of people belonging to other cultures and traditions before colonialism who had spiritual beliefs, just because you can’t measure, observe and define them within the confines of physical materialism.
+It doesn’t make sense to me to dismiss my own experiences, those of people I know and trust, AND hundreds of thousands (maybe millions) of people belonging to various cultures and traditions before colonialism who had spiritual beliefs, just because you can’t measure, observe and define them within the confines of physical materialism.

 Believing that humans are the pinnacle of advancement in the entire universe feels arrogant.
 It’s probable that there are other life forms and beings in the millions of star systems in our universe.
 Given that a branch of physics is convinced a multiverse exists – who knows what there is not only in our universe, but in others?
 (See also this piece in National Geographic)